Discover more from The Retroist

 The description I found in that email went something like this:

 Ricky Gervais, creator of the original British version of “The Office,” produces and stars in this heartwarming comedy-drama as Derek Noakes, a loyal English nursing home caretaker who sees only the good in everyone.
 Derek’s sunny outlook comes in handy with his quirky coworkers and friends as they struggle against prejudice, government bureaucracy, and constantly shrinking budgets to care for the elderly residents who depend on them.

-So if you like a nice laugh, maybe a good cry and you are a hardcore sentimentalist like me, why not give Derek a shot.
+So if you like a nice laugh, possibly a good cry, and you are a hardcore sentimentalist like me, why not give Derek a shot.
 It is silly, broad, and sweet.
-More importantly, it is filled with characters you don’t often see on television and they might just win your heart.
+More importantly, it is filled with characters you don’t often see on television, and they might just win your heart.
 All of season 1 of Derek is currently available on Netflix.